T-waves in ischemia: hyperacute, inverted (negative), Wellen’s sign & de Winter’s sign

-Wellen’s syndrom (Wellen’s sign, LAD-T-Wave Inversion Pattern)
+Wellen’s syndrome (Wellen’s sign, LAD-T-Wave Inversion Pattern)

 As evident from the discussion above, isolated T-wave inversions are not acute and perhaps not even more alarming than a normal ECG (among patients with chest discomfort).
 There is one notable exception to this rule, namely Wellen’s syndrome.
-Patients with Wellen’s syndrome have recently (within 24–48 hours) had pronounced angina pectoris, but typically no symptoms during presentation.
+Patients with Wellen’s syndrome have recently (within 24–48 hours) had pronounced angina pectoris, but may experience no symptoms during the presentation.
 They display deep and symmetric T-wave inversions in leads V1–V6, aVL and I (at least in leads V2–V5).
 There is no significant ST segment deviation (elevation or depression) and troponins are usually below the upper reference limit (or just slightly elevated).
-This syndrome is caused by a severe and proximal stenosis in LAD (left anterior descending coronary artery).
+This syndrome is caused by severe and proximal stenosis in LAD (left anterior descending coronary artery).
 These patients typically have rich collateral coronary circulation.
 A representative ECG is presented in Figure 3.
 Note that in some cases of Wellen’s syndrome the initial part of the ST segment may be slightly upsloping.

 Non-ischemic T-wave inversion (negative T-waves due to other causes)

-Secondary T-wave inversions may be caused by left bundle branch block, right bundle branch block, pre-excitation, left ventricular hypertrophy, right ventricular hypertrophy and pacemaker rhythm (if the pacemaker stimulates in the ventricular myocardium).
+Secondary T-wave inversions may be caused by left bundle branch block, right bundle branch block, pre-excitation, left ventricular hypertrophy, right ventricular hypertrophy, and pacemaker rhythm (if the pacemaker stimulates in the ventricular myocardium).
 These are all common conditions in which the depolarization of the ventricles is abnormal, and this leads to abnormal repolarization (ST-T segment).
 ST-T changes seen in these conditions are referred to as secondary ST-T changes, and they include ST-segment deviation (elevation/depression) and T-wave inversion.
 Note that the T-wave inversion may persist for some time after normalization of the depolarization (if that occurs at all).
-This is a phenomenon called T-wave memory, and it is often seen among patients with pacemaker (T-waves continue to be inverted even when the beats are not paced.
+This is a phenomenon called T-wave memory, and it is often seen among patients with pacemakers (T-waves continue to be inverted even when the beats are not paced.
 Figure 4 displays these secondary T-wave inversions.

 Cerebrovascular insult pattern implies the presence of deep or gigantic symmetric T-wave inversions in leads V1–V6, and occasionally the limb leads.
 This occurs in patients with stroke (in most cases intracerebral hemorrhage).
 Prolonged QT interval and evident T-waves may also occur.
 According to Surawicz and Schindler, up to 30% of patients with hemorrhage may display this ECG pattern, which is shown in Figure 2, panel D.